awsdocs/aws-doc-sdk-examples/cpp/example_code/lambda/README.md

 ### Prerequisites

-Before using the code examples, first complete the installation and setup steps of [Getting started](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started.html) in the AWS SDK for C++ Developer Guide.
+Before using the code examples, first complete the installation and setup steps for [Getting started](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started.html) in the AWS SDK for C++ Developer Guide.
 This section covers how to get and build the SDK, and how to build your own code by using the SDK with a sample Hello World-style application.